Introduction: Grease Fire Safety Sticker

 Stage 2: During the cooking (no fire)

 - Do not leave a wooden spoon in the pot, it hinders when you want to cover the pan with the lid.
+The opening around the spoon allows fire to blow out and oxygen to be sucked into the pot.

 - If you feel like doing a dry run: imagine that the fire starts (or ask someone to signal for the (imaginary) ignition, alternatively use a kitchen timer) and see if you know what to do under artificial stress.